WebexCommunity/WebexPythonSDK/docs/installation.rst

 PIP Install
 -----------

-ciscosparkapi is available via PIP and the `Python Package Index (PyPI)`_.
-To install ciscosparkapi, simply run this command from your terminal of choice:
+webexteamsdk is available via PIP and the `Python Package Index (PyPI)`_.
+To install webexteamsdk, simply run this command from your terminal of choice:

 .. code-block:: bash

-    $ pip install ciscosparkapi
+    $ pip install webexteamsdk

-The ciscosparkapi package is distributed as a *source distribution* (no binaries).
+The webexteamsdk package is distributed as a *source distribution* (no binaries).